dlschwartz/cv/index.md

 dedicated to advancing scholarship in the field of Syriac Studies and to preserving Syriac cultural heritage.
 I am also the general editor of SPEAR: Syriac Persons, Events, and Relations (forthcoming), an online prosopographical research tool; and the co-editor (with Sergey Minov) of the forthcoming Syriac Taxonomy ([Beta release](https://dev.spear-prosop.org/index.html)), a SKOS taxonomy for Syriac Studies.
-As part of my current NEH-funded work I am producing an OER (Open Educational Resource) corpus of Syriac source material in English translation.
+I am also working on an OER (Open Educational Resource) corpus of Syriac source material in English translation.
 These TEI encoded texts will be integrated into the Syriaca.org knowledge graph through the markup of persons, places, works, and keyword concepts.